 Advantages: Tests the depth of understanding of relationships between items.

-Limitations: Limited to content that can be logically ordered; may be challenging for some users.
+Limitations: Content that can be logically ordered is limited; this may be challenging for some users.

-Construction Tips: Use clear, distinct items that have a logical order.
+Construction Tips: Use clear, distinct items in a logical order.
 Avoid ambiguous sequences that could be interpreted in multiple ways.

 5. True or False